Curricular Practical Training (CPT)

 International Student Services | Policy or Regulation Information

-In practice, this means that a student must be participating in an internship, clinical placement, or other off-campus work experience as a part of a degree requirement or for academic credit.
+Students may engage in CPT if practical training is “an integral part of an established curriculum.”
+In practice, this means that a student must be participating in an internship, clinical placement, or other off-campus work experience as a part of a degree requirement that is for academic credit.
 The training must be directly related to the academic major.

 CPT authorization is required for both paid and unpaid experience and is authorized only for a specific internship supervisor, location, and period; this information is noted on the I-20 upon receiving authorization for CPT.